Billy Smith (rugby league, born 1942): Club career

 In 1964, Smith was shifted to halfback and adapted quickly under Norm Provan's coaching and on-field practice.
 His was a pivotal member of the Dragons' Premiership winning sides of 1963, 1964, 1965 and 1966.
 In 1966 he was named New South Wales Player of the year and won The Sun-Heralds Best and Fairest Player award.

 By 1967, the St George side had lost many of its stars and all of its pack of fearsome forwards.
 Smith's abilities and his uncanny partnership with Graeme Langlands are credited with enabling the club to remain competitive through to the mid seventies.

 Due to injury he missed the first half of the 1971 season.
 His three vital field goals in the final won St. George a place in the 1971 Grand Final where they were beaten by South Sydney.

 Halfway through 1972 he was injured and played in third grade when he returned.
 By 1976, Smith was suffering from severe leg problems and his previously brilliant kicking game was gone.
 He captained the reserve grade side to a Grand Final win in 1976 and spent most of 1977 in reserve grade.
 At the end of the 1977 season, he was cut from the club after a prank on a sponsor's bus trip to the Penfolds Vineyard went wrong.
 Smith was 35 and had played a record 296 games in all grades with St. George – the club's standing record.

-Billy Smith was awarded Life Membership of the St. George Dragons in 1973.
+He was awarded Life Membership of the St. George Dragons in 1973.